 Looker Community Discussion — Resources Exceeded During Query Workaround

 There are some really interesting speculations and ideation going on in this thread around animated visualizations.
-Check out the Custom Visualization sandbox, look at @bens’ example, or add your own thoughts.
+Check out the Custom Visualization sandbox or add your own thoughts.

 Looker Community Discussion — Motion Charts